 What would be different about seeing yourself as part of an ensemble rather than the main character?

 I’ve spoken on EconTalk about our social interactions in life as a dance floor.
-When you go out onto the dance floor with a partner, there is a temptation to try and shine, to be seen as a great dancer and to create an experience that will be remembered with yourself at the center.
+When you go out onto the dance floor with a partner, there is a temptation to try to shine, to be seen as a great dancer and to create an experience that will be remembered with yourself at the center.
 A different strategy is to see our jobs on the dance floor as one of getting along with others, of melding into the flow of couples swirling around each other in time to the music, of making my partner look graceful, of not banging into anyone else or stepping on anyone’s feet, of being part of something larger than ourselves, weaving near and around the other dancers in unexpected and delightful ways.

 When I’ve invoked that image, my point has been to distinguish between two ways of thinking about how to behave and what underlies our behavior.
 In one, the question is, what’s in it for me — the maximizing approach at the heart of modern economics.
 How can I maximize my benefits over and above my costs?
 In the other, the approach I think of when I think of Adam Smith and The Theory of Moral Sentiments, the focus is on propriety — what is the proper way to behave in my interactions with others.
 Because I must interact with others, propriety matters.
 No one wants to dance much with the show-off who crashes into others and thinks only of himself.